kindista/kindista/src/markdown/terms.md

     1.  **Do not engage in commercial or "for-profit" activities**
         - You may not use Kindista to offer goods or services for sale, rent, or barter.
-          When sharing a Resource  _you are permitted_  to charge a Resource recipient for any direct out-of-pocket monetary costs associated with providing your Resource (e.g. supplies and materials) as well as a portion of your overhead costs (e.g. insurance, utilities, or rent).
+          When sharing an Offer  _you are permitted_  to charge an Offer recipient for any direct out-of-pocket monetary costs associated with providing your resource (e.g. supplies and materials) as well as a portion of your overhead costs (e.g. insurance, utilities, or rent).
-          However, nothing can be posted on the site that requires monetary exchange beyond covering the actual cost of the Resource or event.
+          However, nothing can be posted on the site that requires monetary exchange beyond covering the actual cost of the resource or event.
           _Kindista is not about selling, renting, or trading.
 It's about sharing._

         - Do not collect or record information about Users for commercial purposes.